-Do Automatic Backups In Android like a Pro
+Do Automatic Backup In Android like A Pro

 If you are an Android user you must get two options to backup data, for example, Android’s native backup option and Google’s cloud sync option.
 When you allocate the above two options for backup, you don’t need to take any kind of stress to avoid data loss.
 In Android mobiles back up are possible in two ways, we said that before, now you may wait to know, what is the technique to back up data in an Andriod device?
 Just see below and note the procedure quickly.

 Android ables backs up contacts, app data, and many more data to Google Drive.
 By going to Settings > Backup & reset, you can easily find out them.
 You need to check that the backup is enabled after confirmed it, click on Google account to set up its settings, and to set up the auto-backup feature, must enable the toggle named Back up to Google Drive.

 - Backup manually to the Drive: Just click on Back up now to back up manually.
 Manually backup will be a perfect way for you when you are connected to a high-speed network, or when you want to switch the phone and you wish to back up the latest data before switching.